sergi-casbas/ArrestDBJS/README.md

-#ArrestDBSuite
+#PHPDBAPI Suite

-ArrestDB is a "plug-n-play" RESTful API for SQLite, MySQL and PostgreSQL databases with a Vanilla JS library to easy interact with it from http pages.
+PHPDBAPI is a "plug-n-play" RESTful API for SQLite, MySQL and PostgreSQL databases with a Vanilla JS library to easy interact with it from http pages.

+This is based on ArrestDB by alixaxel (https://github.com/alixaxel/ArrestDB).

-ArrestDB provides a REST API that maps directly to your database stucture with no configuation.
+PHPDBAPI provides a REST API that maps directly to your database stucture with no configuation.

-Lets suppose you have set up ArrestDB at `http://api.example.com/` and that your database has a table named `customers`.
+Lets suppose you have set up PHPDBAPI at `http://api.example.com/` and that your database has a table named `customers`.
 To get a list of all the customers in the table you would simply need to do:

 	GET http://api.example.com/customers/